Staff frequently asked questions (FAQs)

 The biggest benefit is scale.
 A bigger organisation can get better deals on its purchases, finds recruitment easier as its influence and reputation grow, can offer services more efficiently, and is more resilient.
 We would hope this change will also give a bigger voice to community services locally.
 We will also have more diversity, depth and breadth in our thoughts and decision making.
 We can learn more quickly, taking learning from more teams and finding approaches which can be applied elsewhere to drive improvement more quickly - ensuring quality is as high as it can be.
 With a growing number of people who will need care in their own homes and communities, in particular as our population ages, there is a need for community services to be more influential, more impactful and have a stronger voice in the system – these changes will help us to do that.

-• Will all the policies. procedures and digital systems change overnight?
+• Will all the policies, procedures and digital systems change overnight?

-No. We will be continuing with all of our current clinical and organisational policies, process and systems.
+No. We will be continuing with all of our current clinical and organisational policies, processes and systems.
 Where there is benefit in bringing together our separate systems and support infrastructure into a single approach, we will do so – but only after understanding that the new arrangement would be beneficial for all staff.

 • Will I have more opportunities for career progression?